What is a Just In Time Inventory Management System?

 How does STORIS calculate optimal timing?

 STORIS is a furniture Just In Time Inventory System with capabilities that help your merchandising team make optimal decisions.
 Calculations for accurate Just In Time Inventory Management have grown more sophisticated over the years.
 STORIS does all of the calculations required for this process automatically through our Advanced Buying Tools, saving you time and resources, all while helping you make better business decisions.

 By using a complex dataset from within the system, STORIS consolidates the information into an easy-to-understand report we like to call “Replenish Stock Inventory Based on Sales Rate.”
 This report monitors your rate of sale, current inventory, anticipated inventory receipts, and vendor lead times.
 STORIS then creates recommendations for purchases.
 STORIS can also go a step further and automatically generate purchase orders from those recommendations.

 What are the benefits of a furniture Just In Time Inventory System?

 Just in Time Inventory Management, by its nature, matches cash flow with sales.
 This methodology enables you to cycle your inventory in a way that allows you to sell more with less inventory, therefore increasing turns in your warehouse.
-If you know the flow of your inventory supply chain, you can anticipate needs, rather than reacting to inventory shortages.
+If you know the flow of your inventory supply chain, you can anticipate needs, rather than react to inventory shortages.
 By minimizing inventory, the Just In Time system frees up resources to utilize elsewhere in the company.

 The Foundation of Understanding Inventory